-If the friendly approach fails and your neighbour continues with a noise violation, the next step is to take your complaint to the Executive Committee for your building.
-We recommend writing a letter to the Executive Committee outlining the situation.
-The Executive Committee then has the option of instructing your Strata Manager at Netstrata to act on the situation.
+If the friendly approach fails and your neighbour continues with a noise violation, the next step is to take your complaint to the Strata Committee for your building.
+We recommend writing a letter to the Strata Committee outlining the situation.
+The Strata Committee then has the option of instructing your Strata Manager at Netstrata to act on the situation.

 As your Strata Managing Agent, there are a number of steps we can take to ensure the offending individual complies with the will of the Owners Corporation, however we must remain impartial for all proceedings.
 Upon instruction, the first step we would take is to forward a copy of the complaint to the alleged offender, citing a breach of noise regulations and the strata schemes by-laws.
 The offender is entitled to either issue a right of reply if they wish to deny wrong-doing or formally apologise for the offense.

 If this step fails to resolve the issue, as Strata Managers, we can issue a Section 45 Notice to Comply (providing that the necessary motions are passed by the Strata Committee), which can then be enforced via a penalty fine application to the Consumers Traders and Tenancy Tribunal.